yzhuoning/LibAUC/README.md

 ```

+Please visit our [website](https://libauc.org/) or [github](https://github.com/yzhuoning/libAUC) for more examples.

 Citation
 ---------
-If you use libauc in your work, please cite the following paper:
+If you find LibAUC useful in your work, please cite the following paper:
 ```
 @article{yuan2020robust,
 title={Robust Deep AUC Maximization: A New Surrogate Loss and Empirical Studies on Medical Image Classification},